Herschel Walker paid for girlfriend’s abortion, report says

 The AP also has reported that a review of public records detailed accusations that Walker repeatedly threatened his ex-wife’s life, exaggerated claims of financial success and alarmed business associates with unpredictable behavior.
 Walker himself has at times discussed his long struggle with mental illness.

+Republicans targeted Warnock as perhaps the most vulnerable of the Democratic Senate incumbents.
+But they were also skeptical about Walker’s viability as a statewide candidate, especially through the spring and summer as Walker’s past was aired publicly.
+In recent months, Walker found his footing by attacking Warnock for backing President Joe Biden’s agenda in Washington.
+Biden won Georgia narrowly but has seen his approval ratings in the state fall significantly since 2020.

-As a Senate hopeful, Walker has supported a national ban on abortions with no exceptions for cases involving rape, incest or a woman’s health being at risk — particularly notable at a time when Roe v.
-Wade has been overturned by the Supreme Court and Democrats in Congress have been discussing codifying abortion rights into federal law.
+But Walker also has made abortion an issue.
+During the Republican Senate primary, he openly backed a national ban on abortions with no exceptions for cases involving rape, incest or a woman’s health being at risk — particularly notable at a time when the 1973 Roe v.
+Wade Supreme Court precedent has been overturned and Democrats in Congress have been discussing codifying abortion rights into federal law.

 “I’m for life,” Walker has said repeatedly as he campaigns.
 When asked about whether he’d allow for any exceptions, he has said there are “no excuses” for the procedure.

-As the Republican nominee, Walker has sidestepped many questions about his earlier support for a national abortion ban, instead trying to turn the issue against his Democratic rival, Sen. Raphael Warnock, who supports abortion rights.
-Walker often characterizes abortion as “a woman killing her baby” and says he doesn’t understand how Warnock, a Baptist pastor, can support the procedure being legal.
+As the Republican nominee, Walker has sometimes sidestepped questions about his earlier support for a national abortion ban, a tacit nod to the fact that most voters, including many Republicans, want at least some legal access to abortion.
+Walker instead tries to turn the issue against Warnock, who supports abortion rights.
+Walker often says he doesn’t understand how Warnock, a Baptist pastor, can support the procedure being legal.

 Campaigning in Dunwoody, an Atlanta suburb, on Monday night, Warnock stressed his support for abortion rights.